reactive-systems/tsltools/docs/tsl_intro_blogpost.md

 ## What is TSL?

 TSL stands for Temporal Stream Logic.
 It is a type of temporal logic, which is a logical system containing rules that are propositions of time.
 Words like “always”, “eventually”, and “until” are common drivers of temporal logic (see [this wikipedia page](https://en.wikipedia.org/wiki/Temporal_logic) for more information on temporal logic).

-Temporal Stream Logic allows for the separation of “control” and “data” (Finkbeiner, Klein, Piskac, Santolucito).
+Temporal Stream Logic allows for the separation of “control” and “data” ([Finkbeiner et al. 2019](https://arxiv.org/abs/1712.00246)).
 The term control refers to the temporal logic of a given environment - for example, the rules for turning on and off heat in a room environment.
-The term data refers to a specific instance of a room environment with a specific set of parameters that need to be handled by these rules.
+The term data refers to a specific instance that the TSL specification was created to handle.

 Separating control and data means you can write a high-level specification for any logical system that you want, like the heating example, without having to worry about handling real data for a specific instance of this environment.
 A synthesis tool can then be used to translate this TSL specification into code, by generating a program for a specific instance of incoming data for the environment (note: there could be multiple possibilities for the instantiation of this environment.
 The synthesis tool will generate only one of these valid possibilities when the TSL specification is synthesized).